am0d/bit/Readme.md

 Currently only python 2.6.x is supported, though there are plans to add in Python 3.x support.
 No python versions before that will be supported.
-buildit is not guaranteed to run on other Python implementations.
+bit is not guaranteed to run on other Python implementations.

 Installation Instructions
 -------------------------